karmaniverous/entity-tools/.stan/system/stan.todo.md

   - Knip: ignore tsd type tests
     - Updated knip.json to ignore tests/types/** so type tests consumed by the tsd CLI are not reported as unused files.

+  - STAN build warnPattern: match other warnings, ignore defaulting notice
+    - Updated warnPattern to select Rollup warning lines that start with "(!) " while excluding the specific "@rollup/plugin-typescript: outputToFile[Ss]ystem option is defaulting to true" message.
+This surfaces real warnings and suppresses the benign notice.